 This service identifies proteins using the UniProt or other protein databases.
 It is appropriate for samples containing a limited number of expected proteins.
 Please attach an image of your gel with the bands of interest CLEARLY indicated with your submission (or email it to us).
-Bring your gel submerged in water in a covered container.
-We prefer to excise the gel bands ourselves.
-If you have excised the gel band, submit the gel piece(s) in clean tubes.
+Cut the band of interest and put it in an Eppendorf (non-color) tube with some dH2O.

 Gel band PTM LC-MS/MS

 To detect post-translational modifications, larger sample amounts and longer run times maybe required.
 Enrichment may be required to detect modifications such as phosphorylation, acetylation, or methylation.
 At a minimum a well staining Coomassie band is required.
 We strongly recommend that you send as much sample as possible (i.e., multiple Coomassie stained bands, pooled).

 Protein-Protein Interaction or Mixture Analysis